AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/synchronization.md

   - Database rename: The Path metadata of assets referencing the database is updated.

-  - Database deletion: Will propagate and synchronize all elements and templates that were also deleted because of the database being removed.<sup>1</sup>
+  - Database deletion: All elements and templates that were also deleted because of the database being removed will propagate and synchronize.<sup>1</sup>

 - Element